fgeorges/mlproj/README.md

 ## TODO

+- ask interactively for password if not set
+- add options to override @-params (host, user name, etc.)
+- add options to set/override $-params
 - new command `help` to display help about other commands
+- new command to install a XAR/XAW file
+- new command to install a XAR/XAW from CXAN
+- new command to publish to CXAN
 - adapt the Console to mlproj
 - edit environment files from the Console
 - word lexicons